TitleThe Jerome Project (Asphalt and Chalk) XI

 Please suggest keywords to describe this object.
 Separate multiple keywords by commas.
 Example: road,angel,technology,toy

 This is an unconventional portrait of three young black men whose tragic deaths prompted a national conversation around racial profiling, policing, and gun violence: Trayvon Martin (died February 26, 2012), Michael Brown (died August 9, 2014), and Tamir Rice (died November 22, 2014).
-Based on private photographs widely published in the aftermaths of their deaths, Kaphar’s drawing outlines their faces in white chalk on asphalt-coated roofing paper, thereby conflating representational portrait conventions with common police documentation: the demarcation of victims on the crime scene with chalk outlines.
-The faces refuse to form a composite portrait, a photographic synthesis of multiple individuals that in the past served the authorities to cast minorities and criminals into stereotypes.
+Based on private photographs widely published in the aftermaths of their deaths, Kaphar’s drawing outlines their faces in white chalk on asphalt-coated roofing paper, thereby blurring the boundary between representational portrait conventions and common police documentation: the demarcation of victims on the crime scene with chalk outlines.
+The faces refuse to form a composite portrait, instead insisting upon the particular characteristics that defined each young man, and thus resisting the false—and dangerous—conflation of multiple individuals into a stereotype.

 Portfolios: OLD_FEATC|GOVT1031_181114|Elias|Weapons of the Weak OLD_FEATC|EDUC2221_181025|Fay|Speech and Protest in America